mihael/transender/README.txt

 Project home: http://kitschmaster.com/kiches/246

+When I started working with iPhone and iPod touch apps I soon realized how strange it is.
+One day I wanted to copy and rename an app.
+There was no easy way to do it.
+So I wrote some scripts to hack that.

+I call the process of cloning an existing app and renaming it right after: transending.

+So transend your codes.

 == FEATURES/PROBLEMS:

 * can clone XCode projects (on git) and rename them successfully (tested only on iPhone/iPod Touch projects)
 * use from command line or ruby program
+* since 0.2.8 an improved transending algorithm, uses a bowl

 == SYNOPSIS:

+The project/app You want to transend should be sitting in a git repository.

+An example of using it from a ruby program:

+   Transender::Ji.transend( {:app_title=>"myClonedProject", :transform=>"git://github.com/mihael/iproject.git", :ji_path => File.join(File.dirname(__FILE__), %w[.. tmp]) })

+This would clone the iproject into ji_path.
+Then it would rename it to myClonedProject.
+It would also create "abowl" directory, which can be used with the unreleased MakeMoney iPhone and iPod touch programming framework.

 You could use it in a Rails app maybe like this: